The primary laws and regulations that govern advertising practices in Romania are:

 The sanctioning mechanisms regulated by the law include fines as well as additional measures that may be imposed by the competent authorities, starting with imposing the obligation to cease the advertising practice and/or to publish the decision of administrative sanction and continuing up to suspension/closing of the relevant economic operator’s activity.

-Under the applicable legislation, as a general rule, persons that can be held liable for deceptive advertising include any natural or legal person acting for purposes falling within his or her commercial, industrial or artisanal activity and any person acting in the name and on behalf of the economic operator (generally regulated as “economic operators” under the applicable legislation within the advertising field).
+Under the applicable legislation, as a general rule, persons that can be held liable for deceptive advertising include any natural or legal person acting for purposes falling within their commercial, industrial or artisanal activity and any person acting in the name and on behalf of the economic operator (generally regulated as “economic operators” under the applicable legislation within the advertising field).

 In practice, where the economic operator responsible for a breach of applicable legal provisions in the field of advertising practices is a legal person, the sanctions and measures provided by the law are only established by the competent authorities for the legal person (as discussed in 1.2 Regulatory Authorities).
 While a proposed amendment to the consumer protection legislation was intended to extend the liability to directors of the company, this amendment was ultimately not passed.